responsive-sk/hdm-boot/docs/api/events-api.md

 EVENT_TIMEOUT=30                  # Event processing timeout (seconds)
 ```

-This API reference provides complete documentation for implementing and using the Event-Driven Architecture in the MVA Bootstrap project.
+This API reference provides complete documentation for implementing and using the Event-Driven Architecture in the HDM Boot project.